 - Provides ongoing, authentic assessment

-- Provides students with the tools to be college ready
+- Provides students with the tools to be successful in high school

 - Keeps parents engaged and involved in their child’s education